 Buckle (BKE) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the teen clothing retailer had lost 15.53% over the past month, lagging the Retail-Wholesale sector's loss of 8.18% and the S&P 500's loss of 8.08% in that time.
+Coming into today, shares of the teen clothing retailer had lost 1.5% in the past month.
+In that same time, the Retail-Wholesale sector lost 10.21%, while the S&P 500 lost 8.48%.

 Wall Street will be looking for positivity from Buckle as it approaches its next earnings report date.
 The company is expected to report EPS of $1.10, down 5.17% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $339 million, up 13.33% from the year-ago period.
+Our most recent consensus estimate is calling for quarterly revenue of $339 million, up 13.33% from the year-ago period.

-BKE's full-year Zacks Consensus Estimates are calling for earnings of $5.25 per share and revenue of $1.41 billion.
-These results would represent year-over-year changes of +1.74% and +8.83%, respectively.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.25 per share and revenue of $1.41 billion.
+These totals would mark changes of +1.74% and +8.83%, respectively, from last year.

-It is also important to note the recent changes to analyst estimates for Buckle.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Buckle.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Buckle is holding a Zacks Rank of #1 (Strong Buy) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Buckle is currently a Zacks Rank #2 (Buy).

-In terms of valuation, Buckle is currently trading at a Forward P/E ratio of 5.88.
-This valuation marks a discount compared to its industry's average Forward P/E of 9.88.
+In terms of valuation, Buckle is currently trading at a Forward P/E ratio of 6.13.
+Its industry sports an average Forward P/E of 9.21, so we one might conclude that Buckle is trading at a discount comparatively.

 Click to get this free report